AppXpress/PlatformModuleManager/README.md

 ```bash
 $ ./gradlew fatjar
 ```
-After building, `pmm` needs to be added to your path, or put in a directory that is in already on your path.
+After building, the `pmm` script file needs to be added to your path, or put in a directory that is in already on your path.
+This file is contained inn the scripts folder.:

 e.g.: